dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 ## Localize a keyboard acclerator

-Keyboard accelerator keys can be localized with a standard .NET resource file.
-The localized key can then be retrieved by using the `x:Static` markup extension to access the localized key value:
+Keyboard accelerator keys can be localized via a .NET resource file.
+The localized key can then be retrieved by using the `x:Static` markup extension:

 ```xaml
 <MenuFlyoutItem Text="Cut"